alpha-black/os_dev/README.md

 # os_dev
 Totally educational purposes only.
 Nothing new.
-Following the book, "The little book about OS development", Erik Helin, Adam Renberg (In docs).
+Following the book, "The little book about OS development", Erik Helin, Adam Renberg